canjs/can-connect-signalr/docs/updateData.md

 @function can-connect-signalr/updateData updateData
 @parent can-connect-signalr/data-interface

 @description Updates an instance on the server.
-This is called on an existing instance by calling [save].
+This is invoked on an existing instance by calling [save].

 @signature `updateData(instanceData)`